LoanMe Review Summary

-Quick Review: LoanMe personal loans are too expensive to consider getting.
-Even people with the best credit scores will only qualify for rates as low as 9.90% – far more expensive than where other lenders start.
+LoanMe offers expensive personal loans in 21 states with an APR range of 9.90% to 98%, which is much higher than what you can find in other competitors even with bad credit.
 And anyone with a credit score under 760 will have to deal with an interest rate above 90%.
-Plus, whatever loan amount you choose will have a big origination fee (17% to 33%) deducted from it.
+Plus, whatever loan amount you choose will have an origination fee (up to 10%) deducted from it.

 Below, you can see the full details of LoanMe personal loans, along with WalletHub’s ratings in three key categories: Terms, Requirements & Application, and Reviews & Transparency.